clairebattaglia/website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I'm a data analyst focused on food system change.
-This website is where I share projects I'm working on as I untangle the complexities of our food system and how to create change.
+This is where I share what I'm working on as I untangle the complexities of our food system and how to create change.